bact/edang/README.md

+# EDANG

 Several utility codes:
 - to get user's public data from Twitter API
-- to generate a graph for further visualization
+- to generate a GraphML file for visualization

 ## ติดตั้ง